 What about the sink?
 By code, a sink requires a space 20″ wide to sit in and 21″ in front of it.
-There are small sinks that only project from the wall about 12“, or a corner sinks that are 12″ x 12″.
+There are small sinks that only project from the wall about 12” (12″ sink available here), or a corner sinks that are 12.8″ x 12.8″ (corner sink available here).
 The sink can be placed next to, perpendicular to, or across from the toilet — there are many ways to arrange the two to maximize space.

 One idea I had was to place the sink and toilet perpendicular from each other so that the 21″ space in front of the toilet and the 21″ space in front of the sink overlap.
 Here’s a quick example I made in a floorplan app of a 3′ x 4′ (36″ x 48″) bathroom with a toilet that projects 25.5″ (22.5″ clearance) from the wall and a 12″ x 12″ sink.